Yapese people

-The Yapese people are a Micronesian ethnic group native to the main island of Yap.
-Yapese culture is built on the maxim: Respect and Responsibility.
+The Yapese are a Micronesian ethnic group indigenous to the main island of Yap.
+Yapese culture is based on the maxims of respect and responsibility.
 Aspects of traditional Yapese culture are still important in modern Yapese culture.

 History

 Before coming into contact with Europeans, the Yapese people were familiar with surrounding island groups.
 Yapese sailors traveled to Palau to quarry stones.
 Carolinian people visited Yap during times of crises.
 Spanish and German traders colonized Yap in 1885 and started converting the people to Christianity.
 The Japanese navy took control of Yap in 1914.
 After World War II, Yap became a part of the United States Trust Territory of the Pacific Islands.
 In 1978, Yap became a district in the Federated States of Micronesia.

 Today, traditional Yapese culture is taught in elementary and junior high schools in the course "Practical Art/Culture".
 A survey conducted in 2010 showed significant interest in preserving and handing down traditional Yapese culture.